HOME >>

 Eye Contact:

-Eye contact with crystals (dusts) and concentrated solutions causes severe irritation, redness, blurred vision and can cause severe damage, possibly permanent.
+Eye contact with crystals (dusts) and concentrated solutions causes

 Chronic Exposure: